modularml/mojo/proposals/time-stamp-counter-support.md

 to run?" or for places where a timestamp that will only be compared to the same clock needs to be acquired cheaply, such as in a hot loop.
 They are also monotonic, meaning that they are unaffected by changes to system time such as leap seconds.
-They are widely supported,
+They are widely supported, with more recent architectures making their usage easier (ex: x86 requires lookup tables to get the frequency, ARM and RISC-V make you read a register).

 ### Why use Time Stamp Counters directly?